TRIQS/dft_tools/doc/guide/analysis.rst

 Note that all routines available in :class:`SumkDFT <dft.sumk_dft.SumkDFT>` are also available here.

 If required, we have to load and initialise the real-frequency self energy.
-Most conveniently, you have your self energy already stored as a real-frequency :class:`BlockGf <pytriqs.gf.BlockGf>` object in a hdf5 file::
+Most conveniently, you have your self energy already stored as a real-frequency :class:`BlockGf <triqs.gf.BlockGf>` object in a hdf5 file::

   with HDFArchive('case.h5', 'r') as ar: